ffbeast/ffbeast.github.io/docs/en/joystick.md

 ## Ready to preorder?

 {: .warning }
->Just [**fill the form**](https://forms.gle/nyH7mn7TG4byqH4g7), and I will contact you with provided email as soon as your preorder will be ready to go to production.
+>By [**fill the form**](https://forms.gle/nyH7mn7TG4byqH4g7) you will be signed up to the "Waitlist", and I will contact you with provided email as soon as your preorder will be ready to go to production.
 >
 > **No payment required.
 You will get final invoice for payment when device will be ready for shipping!**

-## Still have a question?

-Join [**FFBeast Discord**](https://discord.gg/Gt6rnvrZKu) to ask any questions about the project, become part of the community and to get the latest news.
+## PSU options